-- 1. Set-up physically distant washing stations.
-Participants should stand at least 10ft apart at all times, including when accessing cleaning supplies and buckets. - 2.
+- 1. Set-up washing station(s).
+This could be at the trailhead, cache or other storage area. - 2.
 Remove dirt with a brush.
 Particulates help bond germs to surfaces and can prevent disinfectant from being effective. - 3.
 Soak items in soap and water.
 If soaking is not possible, items should be bucket-washed until dirt is removed. - 4.
 Disinfect hard surfaces using an approved disinfectant from the EPA-approved list, a bleach solution of 5 tablespoons per gallon of water, or an alcohol solution of at least 60% ethanol or 70% isopropyl - 5.
 Dry the cleaned surface by allowing time to air-dry, preferably in a sunny location. - 6.
 Wash your hands this is the single most effective thing you can do to prevent the spread of coronavirus.